 - The crime was not captured on video.

-- The NYPD Online Reporting Service does not accept reports of lost or stolen vehicle license plates.
+- Note: The NYPD Online Reporting Service does not accept reports of lost or stolen vehicle license plates.

 How to Report a Recovered Vehicle

-If your vehicle is recovered after having been stolen, make sure the police cancel the stolen vehicle alarm so the recovery will be listed on your title record.
+If your vehicle is recovered after being stolen, make sure the police cancel the stolen vehicle alarm so the recovery will be listed on your title record.
 Do not use the vehicle or apply for plates/registration until you are sure the alarm has been canceled.
 Keep a receipt with you for at least 90 days showing that the stolen vehicle alarm was canceled.

-If your NYS license plates are recovered with your vehicle, and you filed form MV-78B, bring the plates and your copy of the MV-78B to an NYS DMV office to surrender them and apply for new plates to reinstate your registration.
+If your NYS license plates are recovered with your vehicle, and you filed form MV-78B, bring the license plates and your copy of the MV-78B to an NYS DMV office to surrender them and apply for new plates to reinstate your registration.